tbrunsch/Hippodamus/README.md

 }
 ```

-As can be seen in the example, the entry point to the framework is the class `dd.kms.hippodamus.coordinator.Coordinators`.
+As can be seen in the example, the entry point to the framework is the class `dd.kms.hippodamus.api.coordinator.Coordinators`.
 This is a factory class for two types of coordinators:

 1. `ExecutionCoordinator`s and
 1. `AggregationCoordinator`s.